-In just his second game back since undergoing hamstring surgery in December, Havlat scored a pair of goals -- including the game-winner at 3:23 of overtime -- lifting the Sharks to a 3-2 win Saturday night against the Detroit Red Wings
+In just his second game back since undergoing hamstring surgery in December, Havlat scored a pair of goals -- including the game-winner at 3:23 of overtime -- lifting the Sharks to a 3-2 win Saturday night against the Detroit Red Wings at HP Pavilion.

 The Sharks won back-to-back games for the first time since their three-game streak from Jan.
 24 to Feb.
 2 and moved into eighth place in the Western Conference playoff race.
 With 82 points, they're just one behind Dallas and Colorado in the Pacific Division.